 For a repertory of individual works and their early editions, see Ferdinand Van der Haeghen, Bibliotheca Erasmiana: Répertoire des oeuvres d’Erasme (first published 1897, most recent reprinted Würzburg: Osthoff, 2005).

 Erasmus’ Opera Omnia were first published in Basel: Froben, 1540.
 The arrangement of works adopted there has become the model for later editions.
 An authoritative critical edition (ASD) and an English translation (CWE) of his works are ongoing.

 - [Allen] Opus Epistolarum Des.
 Erasmi Roterodami, 12 vols., edited by P.S.
 Allen and others, Oxford: Oxford University Press, 1906–1958. doi:10.1093/actrade/9780198203414.book.1

 - [ASD] Opera Omnia Des.
 Erasmi Roterodami, (no primary editor), Amsterdam: North Holland Press, 1969–.
-In 9 categories each which might have multiple volumes.
+In 9 ordines or categories, each of which has multiple volumes.